mkantrr/ODHS/README.md

   *

 ## Design Documentation
-Several types of diagrams describing the design of the ODHS Medicine Tracker, including sequence diagrams and use case diagrams, are available.
+Several types of diagrams describing the design of the ODHS Medicine Tracker and Volunteer Management System, including sequence diagrams and use case diagrams, are available.
 Please contact Dr. Polack for access.

 ## "localhost" Installation
 Below are the steps required to run the project on your local machine for development and/or testing purposes.